dojokata/book/manuscript/01-enter-the-dojo.md

 ## Where does the idea and practice come from?

 Dojo is a borrowed term from Japanese meaning "the place of the way."
 In martial arts, Dojo is a practice space, a place for learning.
-Regardless of how you feel about the metaphor, the term translates to our purpose well enough.

-The Dojo model started and gained traction at retail giant Target.
+The Dojo model, as it's described here, started and gained traction at retail giant Target.
 They still have [their Dojo up and running](https://dojo.target.com/).
 Many people have toured their rather impressive facility.

 In the early days of the Target Dojo, I was fortunate to consult with their program as a head coach.
 Much of what you're about to read comes from the many experiments and learnings from this time.
 I was hired to help Target scale their Dojo to 10 concurrent teams.
 My colleague, Joel Tosi, and I adapted what we learned from our shared mentor, [David Hussman](https://www.google.com/search?q=david+hussman&pws=0&gl=us&gws_rd=cr), to help structure Target's dojo program, their approach to coaching, and figuring out how scale the program.
 As coaches we brought a lot of experience and ideas to the table, and, with the collaboration of a seriously incredible team at Target, what we now think of as a dojo took shape and grew.